DipankarBahirvani/customer-segmentation/README.md

  docker-compose up restapi
 ```

-This command starts a Fast Api server and exposes a restapi to get the voucher amount.
-To read the docs about the rest API
+This command starts a uvicorn server and exposes a REST API to get the voucher amount.
+To read the docs about the API
 go to http://127.0.0.1:80/docs.
 The endpoint to call the voucher api is http://127.0.0.1:80/voucher_amount .
 Sample code to invoke the endpoint is in the file `send_request_endpoint.py`

 To stop the containers and remove the  containers, networks, volumes, and images created by up.
 Run the following command